practicalli/spacemacs/source-control/forge-configuration.md

 # Magit Forge

 Magit can retrieve issues and pull request for a project and even create a new pull request, when connect to services provided by GitHub, GitLab and your own hosted environments.
-Magit uses Forge to talk to these services and Forge uses ghub for authentication.
+Magit uses Forge to talk to these services.

 > #### Hint::Configure Git access and define a gpg key first
 > You should [configure Git access](git-configuration.md) to repositories on these services before configuring Forge
 > You should [create a gpg key](encryption/create-gpg-key.md) (Pretty Good Privacy) to encrypt your GitHub/GitLab personal access token in a file called `.authinfo.gpg`.

 ## Set the username for the service used

 Add your GitHub or GitLab username to your `~/.gitconfig` file for your operating system account.

 For example, if your username on GitHub is `practicalli`, then run this command in a terminal: